hsch/vertx-hazelcast-issue-13/README.md

 # vertx-hazelcast-issue-13
-Demonstrates how vert.x fails to deliver messages over its event bus when hazelcast nodes leave the cluster
+Demonstrates how vert.x fails to deliver messages over its event bus when hazelcast nodes leave the cluster.

+## Environment

+- Windows 7
+- Java HotSpot(TM) 64-Bit Server VM (build 25.60-b23, mixed mode)
+- Vert.x 3.2.1

 ## Setup

 The application can be run in 4 different modes, publisher, consumer-1, consumer-2, and consumer-3.
-The consumers essentially all behave the same
+The consumers essentially all behave the same, please excuse the redundant code. :)

 First start the publisher: